adaltas/node-nikita/docs/content/guide/tutorial.md

 *Learn how to activate pretty reporting and detailed logs written in Markdown.*

-So far, we retrieved the action output to manually print a message for the user with the `console.info` function completed by character depending the the execution status.
+So far, we retrieved the action output to manually print a message for the user with the `console.info` function completed by character depending on the execution status.
 This process is automatically managed by the `nikita.log.cli` action.
 A message is printed to the user terminal whenever the `header` metadata property is present:

 ```js
 nikita(async function() {